CRESS-Surrey/eXtraWidgets/README.md

 ### Extending

-This is what we believe to be the first "extensible extension" for NetLogo.
+We believe that eXtraWidgets is the first "extensible extension" for NetLogo.
 New widgets kinds can be added to the extension just by dropping a JAR in a folder under `xw/widgets`.
 [Developer documentation](https://github.com/nicolaspayette/eXtraWidgets/wiki/Developing-Extra-Widget-Kinds) is scarce at the moment, so your best bet is probably to [take a look at the source code of existing widgets](https://github.com/nicolaspayette/eXtraWidgets/tree/master/xw/widgets).
 The [ScalaDoc for the API](https://nicolaspayette.github.io/eXtraWidgets/) is also a good ressource.

 If you encounter any difficulties, either [open a new issue](https://github.com/nicolaspayette/eXtraWidgets/issues/new) or [ask a question on StackOverflow](http://stackoverflow.com/questions/tagged/netlogo).